ybgirgin3/KDynamic/README.md

 **Script includes print functions so you can see what's going on while this little script running if you want**

-for this run program manuelly;
+for this run program manually;

 ```sh
 ~/$ python3 main.py